JohannaTrost/seqsharp/README.md

   -d [DATASETS [DATASETS ...]], --datasets [DATASETS [DATASETS ...]]
                         Specify the <path/to/> directory(s) containing alignments (in fasta format) -t, --training        Datasets will be used to train the neural network (specified with --datasets option).
-Requires --config and --datasets.
+Requires --cfg and --datasets.
   --test                Alignments will be passed to (a) trained model(s).
 Requires --models,
-                        --datasets and --config
+                        --datasets and --cfg
   -m MODELS, --models MODELS
                         <path/to> directory with trained model(s).
 These models will then be tested
-                        on a given data set. --config, --datasets and --test are required for this option.
+                        on a given data set. --cfg, --datasets and --test are required for this option.
   --real                Indicates that given data set has empirical alignments for --models option.
-                        Otherwise they are assumed to be simulated -c CONFIG, --config CONFIG
+                        Otherwise they are assumed to be simulated -c cfg, --cfg cfg
-                        <path/to> config file (.json) or directory containing: hyperparameters, data
+                        <path/to> cfg file (.json) or directory containing: hyperparameters, data
                         specific parameters and parameters determining the structure of the Network.
                         If a directory is given, the latest modified json file will be used -s SAVE, --save SAVE  <path/to> directory where trained models and result plots will be saved